The Ultimate CDN (Content Delivery Network) Guide 2022

 Predictions about the future of CDN (Content Delivery Network) can vary from one person to another.
 That’s why we asked our IT folks what they think about this topic and their answers can be summed up into the following:

 “Serverless.
-With this new technology, not only will you keep the content on the servers, you will also run some parts of the app on CDN.
+With this new technology, not only will you keep the content on the servers, you will also run some parts of the app on Content Delivery Network.
 Codes in other words.
 Before, the codes of an e-commerce app were integrated and working as a whole on one machine.
 Then it was broken down into pieces by microservice and service-oriented architecture.
 In other words, you started having the pos service and basket service separately.
 Then services became “functions”.

 How to Decide If You Need CDN Services?